mattobrien415/blog/content/deep learning/boxing_003.md

 ![functions](https://github.com/mobbSF/blog/blob/master/images/functions.png?raw=true)

-Wagers as a function of dt
+Clearly, the model is a success as a result of this tuning step.
-ROI showing first hint of high probs
-Cash: showing actual dollar amount
-All stuff combined